jamestomasino/blog.tomasino.org/content/post/big-decisions.md

 Is that really the best thing for me, for her?
-I know the choice should be automatic, and were it not for the questions of self, nature, and God, it truely would be.
+I know the choice should be automatic, and were it not for the questions of self, nature, and God, it truly would be.
 I could like that life I see for myself with her.
 I could get past the headaches and frustrations that will accompany it.
 I can ground myself in a place and plant roots.
 The choice of standing up and saying definitively "Yes!" is the problem.